JMarcosHP/Nextcloud-Guide/README.md

 - How to upgrade Debian to a newer release.
 - How to upgrade Nextcloud.
 - How to make a LXC Backup in Proxmox.
+- How to add local external storage to LXC/Nextcloud (work in progress).

 **This guide assumes you have:**
 - A working Proxmox node.